-in Voevodsky's triangulated category~$\mathsf{DM}(\Q)$ of mixed motives over~$\Q$, see~\cite{voevodskytriangulated}.
+in Voevodsky's triangulated category~$\mathsf{DM}(\Q)$, see \S\ref{par: def MT}.
 The differentials are the alternating sums of the natural closed immersions.
-One readily checks that the complex (\ref{eq: complex of varieties}) lives in the triangulated Tate subcategory~$\mathsf{DMT}(\Q)$, which has a natural~$t$-structure whose heart is~$\mathsf{MT}(\Q)$~\cite{levinetatemotives}.
-By definition, the object~$\Z^{(n)}$ in~$\mathsf{MT}(\Q)$ is the~$n$-th cohomology group of the complex (\ref{eq: complex of varieties}) with respect to this~$t$-structure.
+One readily checks that the complex (\ref{eq: complex of varieties}) lives in the triangulated subcategory~$\mathsf{DMT}(\Q)$.
+By definition, the object~$\Z^{(n)}$ in~$\mathsf{MT}(\Q)$ is the~$n$-th cohomology group of the complex (\ref{eq: complex of varieties}) with respect to the~$t$-structure.

 \begin{defi} For~$n\geq 1$, we call~$\Z^{(n)}\in\mathsf{MT}(\Q)$ the \emph{$n$-th zeta motive}. \end{defi}